 We recommend BBT monitoring for all our female fertility patients.
 The reason is simple – it gives a unique window into the body’s monthly rhythms that can augment the usual health information obtained during ongoing treatments.
+If you notice some health issues in your skin then we recommend using a good product from these online suppliers.
 Some patients find it a little hard to get used to having to take their temperature first thing in the morning, every morning, but most find that once it has become a part of their daily rhythm it is no more trouble to do than brushing their teeth or making breakfast.

 The basal body temperature (BBT) records the body temperature on waking, at a time when the body is in a well rested state.
 Once the body is out of bed and active, the body temperature rises from this baseline level so to get an accurate reading of the BBT it is important that the temperature is measured as the first thing after waking.
 Ideally it needs to be taken at the same time every morning because the basal temperature can rise by roughly 0.1 degree for every delayed hour rising.
 However, given this knowledge it is possible to correct the recorded temperature if the waking time does vary.